 I saw this fun DIY house numbers sign by Ken Wingard on Home & Family, which airs weekdays at 10 am on the Hallmark Channel.
-I think this DIY project adds so much curb appeal and it is pretty quick and easy to do.
+This simple DIY project adds so much curb appeal and it is pretty quick and easy to do.
+These DIY house numbers will look great and make it easier for guests to find your home.
 I was given permission to share the DIY house numbers sign tutorial with you here.

 - House numbers

 - 8oz Original Gorilla Glue